dart-lang/language/resources/type-system/strict-inference.md

 ## Motivation

 It is possible to write Dart code that passes all static analysis and compile-time checks that is guaranteed to result in runtime errors.
-Commone examples include runtime type errors, and no-such-method errors.
+Common examples include runtime type errors, and no-such-method errors.
 New and experienced Dart developers alike write such code, and are surprised to see such errors at runtime, which look like they should be caught at compile time.

 The strict inference mode aims to highlight such code during static analysis.
-We can look at two common examples:
+Consider two motivating examples:

+### Example: under-constrained list literals

 ```dart
 fn(List<int> numbers) => print(numbers.first.isEven);